timsixth/MinigameAPI/README.md

 ## Features which are included via modules:
 - Advanced loading system from SQL databases (MySQL or SQLite)
 - Integration with T-DataBasesAPI (Thanks to this plugin management of SQL databases is really simple)
 - Commands API (You can create parent commands and subcommands in separate classes)
+- MongoDb support

 ## Getting started